Sautéed Broccoli or Broccoli Rabe, Baby Carrots, and Yellow Squash

-This colorful trio of sautéed vegetables was one I made often when my kids were growing up, as the combination of broccoli, carrots, and yellow squash seemed to make everyone happy. it complements many different kinds of main dishes, including pastas, potatoes, and grains.
+This colorful trio of sautéed vegetables was one I made often when my kids were growing up, as the combination of broccoli (or broccoli rabe), carrots, and yellow squash seemed to make everyone happy. it complements many different kinds of main dishes, including pastas, potatoes, and grains.
 Serves: 6

 - 1 tablespoon extra-virgin olive oil

 - 2 to 3 cloves garlic, minced

 - 1 large or 2 medium broccoli crowns, cut into bite-sized pieces or florets,

 or 1 good-sized bunch broccoli rabe, cut into bite-sized pieces

 - 1 cup peeled and sliced or julienned carrots, or baby carrots, quartered lengthwise

 - 1 medium yellow summer squash

 - 1/4 cup minced fresh parsley or cilantro, more or less to taste

 - 1/4 cup thinly sliced sun-dried tomatoes or sliced black olives